timothylong/wordpress-starter-kit/README.md

 # Wordpress Starter Kit

-A toolkit for rapid Wordpress development.
+A toolkit for quick theming.

 * Basic theme structure
 * The Loop